 A great tip is to show your resume to friends with recruitment experience or friends who will be honest with you.
-It can be easier to spot mistakes in someone else’s resume than your own.
+It can be easier to spot mistakes in someone else’s resume than in your own.
 This is great for grammar and spelling errors too.

 Update Your Resume to Stay on Top of Your Career